-In other words, he uses this word to contrast what people think with what is really real.
-This is particularly apparent in John's use of the repeated word.
+In other words, he uses this word to contrast what people think with what is really real. this is particularly apparent in John's use of the repeated word.
 It is what is really real, what is truly true.
 It is the real truth and the true reality.

 The Humor of the Statement

 However, when we read Christ's words in the Greek, this "amen" phrase often seems humorous.
-Some of this comes from its simple repetition.
-This is especially true in John, where it is always used in the repetitive form, "amen, amen" or "really true."
+Some of this comes from its simple repetition. this is especially true in John, where it is always used in the repetitive form, "amen, amen" or "really true."
 Of course, this could also be understood as "to truly reap I teach" or "truly, I teach to reap."

 While, especially in John, this phrase is often to discuss difficult ideas.
 However, these "difficult ideas" are often teases.
-Such as Mat 24:34 ...This generation shall not pass, where Christ refers to the second coming and says something like, "this generation MIGHT not pass away until all of this stuff MIGHT happen"
+Such as Matthew 24:34 ...This generation shall not pass, where Christ refers to the second coming and says something like, "this generation MIGHT not pass away until all of this stuff MIGHT happen"